saistarr/bunny-plugins/README.md

-this is my repository for plugins. im just learning!
+# sup lol this is my repo for my bunny plugins

+# also im sroryi hi